Therefore tongues are for a sign, not to those who believe but to unbelievers; but prophesying is not for unbelievers but for those who believe.

 The “therefore” introduces a purpose clause, giving the purpose of tongues.
 The “therefore” infers that the quotation from Isaiah 28 applies to the situation at Corinth.
 The “therefore” also gives a legitimate deduction from the Scripture just quoted in the previous verse.
 The purpose of tongues was as a “sign” to unbelieving Jews.
 There were many Jews in Corinth at the founding of the church (Acts 18:1-17).

 This verse is the only specific statement of the purpose of tongues in the New Testament.
 The quotation from Isaiah 28 is completely inappropriate if the message of the tongues (language) utterance is misunderstood.

 tongues are for a sign,

-There is a definite article before the word “tongues” in the Greek, giving tongues pointed specificity, and thus refers to the Isaiah 28:11-12 quote of the previous verse.
+There is a definite article before the word “tongues” in Greek, giving tongues pointed specificity, and thus refers to the Isaiah 28:11-12 quote of the previous verse.
 The tongues of which Paul spoke are true languages.

 Jews were “sign” hungry in Corinth, for the Jews required a sign (1:22).
 They wanted signs and wonders to prove things.
 Jesus lamented that as well.
-“Sign” (semeion) has a particular use in the New Testament as a miraculous authenticating pointer, a sign of something miraculous.
+“Sign” (semeion) has particular use in the New Testament as a miraculous authenticating pointer, a sign of something miraculous.
 The word “sign” carries the idea of signal, standard.
 A sign is something that distinguishes something, a sign of God’s approval.
 A sign was a miracle that authenticated a special message.
 Jesus gave “signs” of his deity in the gospel of John (20-:30-31).
 A sign was more than a miracle; it was a miracle that pointed to a message.
 Tongues were a God-given sign to the Jews that New Testament truth is true.

 not to those who believe but to unbelievers;